yxuansu/SimCTG/document_generation/README.md

 <span id='diverse_contrastive_search'/>

 ##### 4.2.
 Diverse Contrastive Search:
 We also provide a stochastic version of contrastive search which can generate diverse results by combining nucleus sampling and contrastive search.
-More details can be found in Appendix E of the [paper]().
+More details can be found in Appendix G of the [paper]().
 ```python
 # use diverse contrastive search to generate the result
 sample_step, nucleus_p = 2, 0.95